PepijnWulteputte/PepijnWulteputte/README.md

 - 👋 Hi, I’m @PepijnWulteputte
 - 👀 I’m interested in Business
-- 🌱 I’m currently learning Database systems
+- 🌱 I’m currently learning Operations Management
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+ - 22

 <!---
 PepijnWulteputte/PepijnWulteputte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.